Am0rphous/Awesome/Raspberry Pi.md

 - [MMM-network-signal](https://github.com/PoOwAa/MMM-network-signal) - Display a solid wifi logo as network signal for MagicMirror2.
 - [MMM-NewPIR](https://github.com/bugsounet/MMM-NewPIR) - MagicMirror Action with PIR Sensor.
 - [MMM-OnScreenMenu](https://github.com/shbatm/MMM-OnScreenMenu) - MagicMirror² utility module that provides a simple on screen menu for control.
+- [MMM-OpenWeather24Hours](https://github.com/thobach/MMM-OpenWeather24Hours) - _MMM-DarkSky24Hours is a 3rd party module for MagicMirror that shows weather information for the next 24 hours.
+The weather data is taken from Dark Sky._
 - [MMM-page-indicator](https://github.com/edward-shen/MMM-page-indicator) - MagicMirror² module to display what page you're on.
 - [MMM-Page-Selector](https://github.com/Veldrovive/MMM-Page-Selector) - An easy way to set up and move between pages on a MagicMirror².
 - [MMM-pages](https://github.com/edward-shen/MMM-pages) - _Add pages to your MagicMirror²!_